 When a DR team tests the plan, members learn how to work with each other.
 They can also collaborate on changing the DR plan whenever updates are needed.

-Losing data that organizations use to serve internal users, customers, or both can result in a variety of negative consequences like: litigation, lost business, and the negative impacts on cash flow such events cause.
-Any one of these consequences will likely cost less than the time required for regular testing of backups and DR plan
+Losing data that organizations use to serve internal users, customers, or both can result in a variety of adverse effects like litigation, lost business, and the negative impacts on cash flow such events cause.
+Any one of these consequences will likely cost less than the time required for regular testing of backups and DR plan.

 We understand the importance of making sure backup processes and disaster recovery plans work properly before they’re needed.
-Want to know more?
-Contact us.
-We care about this stuff and we’ll gladly answer your questions.
+Learn more about both here.